R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 Reversing Hello World!: !dlroW olleH
 ```

 The client will connect to the host, download the `EnclaveInstanceInfo`, check it, print it out, and then send an encrypted string to reverse.
-The host will deliver this encrypted string to the enclave, and the enclave will send back to the client the encrypted reversed response.
+The host will deliver this encrypted string to the enclave,
+and the enclave will send back an encrypted response as a `PostMail` command.
+The host will extract an encrypted data from the `PostMail` command and send it to the client.
 You should see the following output from the client:

 ```text
 Attempting to connect to localhost:9999